Gemma Pranita: Early life

 Pranita was born Gemma Pranita Xumsai in 1985 in Bangkok, Thailand, the daughter of a Thai father and an English mother.
 When she was twelve years old, Pranita and her family moved to Australia.
-Pranita took an interest in drama, art and music at her Sydney high school and she became friends with Kate Revz.
+Pranita took an interest in drama, art and music at her Sydney high school and she became friends with Kate Reeves.
 Pranita's drama teacher encouraged her to apply to the Western Australian Academy of Performing Arts (WAAPA).
 Pranita plays the guitar, composes music and she regularly performs in public.

 Career

 Acting

 From 1999 to 2003, Pranita competed at state level in the Shakespeare Globe Association's annual Shakespeare festival.
 In 2002, she was invited to join the company in their National production of Loves Labors Lost as a performer and score composer.
 Pranita and Revz formed Cry Havoc!, a theatre company, together in 2006.
 After she graduated from WAAPA in 2007, Pranita joined the Bell Shakespeare theatre company and she toured with them for eight months.
 She also played the lead role in Revz's short film, Hi My Name is Billy.
 The following year, Pranita joined the cast of thriller film, Crush.
 The film shot on location in Perth and Pranita played the role of the Nurse.
 Pranita plays the role of the Spanish Valentina Vega in the Australian Sci-fi film, Resistance.

 In September 2010, a Herald Sun reporter announced Pranita would be joining the cast of Neighbours as Jade Mitchell, the younger sister of Sonya (played by Eve Morey).
 Pranita was in Russia researching Anton Chekhov when her agent called her to audition for Neighbours.
 The actress returned to Australia and her agent informed her that she could audition on the last day.
 Pranita won the role and she moved to Melbourne for filming within the week.
 Pranita initially signed a twelve-month contract with the show.
 On 8 June 2012, Fiona Byrne of the Herald Sun reported Pranita would be departing Neighbours.
 Pranita stated that two years was long enough to play one character and she wanted to challenge herself to do other things.
 Pranita filmed her final scenes on 9 August.

 Following her departure from Neighbours, Pranita appeared in the short film Banter as Emma.
 She then appeared alongside fellow Australian actresses Teresa Palmer and Phoebe Tonkin in The Ever After directed by Mark Webber.
 Prainta reprised her Neighbours role for a brief guest stint in March 2019.